IlluminatePossibilities/TheGlobalVariables/README.md

 On the other hand, the lack of visibility of non-profits and their offerings creates a barrier to access for the people who can benefit most from these programs.
 The decentralization and lack of support between non-profits create gaps in service and overall impact.

 Our proposed solution tackles the lack of visibility by enabling Spotlight App to be a central hub where non-profits are empowered to identify their service capabilities and publicize their offerings.
 The Spotlight App also enables the candidates to find services by providing smart recommendations based on the information provided by users and their geographical preferences.
 The Spotlight Mobile App brings the non-profit services closer to the candidates, as [85% of Americans currently own a smartphone](https://www.pewresearch.org/internet/fact-sheet/mobile/).
 The map view of the non-profit offerings makes it convenient for candidates to locate the services closest to their desired locations (school, home, work).
-The notification service also enables Spotlight to advertise new non-profit offerings to end users, based on their desired location or services.
+The notification service also enables Spotlight to advertise new non-profit offerings to end-users, based on their desired location or services.
 In addition, the prediction capability of our solution helps non-profits identify the offering gaps, and predict the future desirable career paths.
 Our solution leverages AWS Pinpoint to collect usage data which essentially provides meaningful metrics to guide administrators and non-profits to improve their offerings and the application usability.

 During the design process, we prioritized finding a cost-effective solution, without compromising the efficiency or the usability of the product.
 Our proposed solution reduces the cost of human resources by automating most of the manual processes that are typically performed by volunteers and employees.
 This frees them to focus on what is the most important for non-profits (conducting fundraising events, meeting candidates and nonprofits).
 Calendly is used to replace the traditional means of communication (such as phone calls and emails) for scheduling meetings.
 A recommendation engine is used to simplify the interview process by taking the candidate's profile and needs as inputs and providing smart initial recommendations for a career roadmap.